obgm/libcoap-net/install.md

     * ```--with-openssl``` select an OpenSSL library.
     * ```--with-mbedtls``` select an Mbed TLS library.
     * ```--with-tinydtls``` select tinyDTLS.
+    * ```--with-wolfssl``` select wolfSSL.
 * ```--enable-gcov``` enable gcov test coverage support.

 ### Contiki

 An example Contiki application can be found in `examples/contiki`.
 You need to run `configure` (possibly preceded by `autogen.sh` when cloned from git).
-The example Makefile will clone a the [Contiki repository](https://github.com/contiki-os/contiki) and create a symbolic link in Contiki's `apps` directory to the libcoap root directory where `Makefile.libcoap` is located.
+The example Makefile will clone the [Contiki-NG repository](https://github.com/contiki-ng/contiki-ng) and create a symbolic link in Contiki's `apps` directory to the libcoap root directory where `Makefile.libcoap` is located.
 After that, a simple server application is build by `Makefile.contiki`.

 There is currently no DTLS support for libcoap with Contiki.

+### RIOT

+Example RIOT application can be found under examples/riot.
+The examples/riot example Makefile will clone the RIOT repository and then build an example client, server and test server within the RIOT subdirectory.

 ### LwIP